 AI helps companies analyse customer behaviour and anticipate product or service demand over time, which impacts the entire organisation end-to-end — from manufacturing to inventory management to marketing.
 These tools are proven to drive customer retention and advocacy, and even facilitate more frequent transactions.

 Role 3: Augment Workforces for Better Productivity

 One of the most celebrated roles of AI is enabling individual knowledge workers to boost their performance and further business objectives — effectively partnering with the human workforce to increase productivity, efficiency, and decision-making.
 AI helps reduce the time it takes skilled staff to perform manual and repetitive tasks so they can focus on high-level initiatives.

 For example, relationship mapping within semantic search engines helps accounting and legal professionals find connections by reviewing sensitive and complex documents.
 AI can even identify talent during the hiring process, improving upon traditional recruiting tactics.
 These applications often come with a payoff in the form of better morale and fulfilment, where employees can enjoy more meaningful, satisfying work.

 Embracing AI Is About Empowering Your People

-In all industries, success in AI is not about optimizing a single use case but about transforming business culture, starting with enhancing the work of employees.
-Today, 80% of organizations recognized their need to begin mastering the “art of human-machine collaboration.”
+In all industries, success in AI is not about optimising a single use case but about transforming business culture, starting with enhancing the work of employees.
+Today, 80% of organisations recognised their need to begin mastering the “art of human-machine collaboration.”
 As the adoption rate of AI in the corporate world grows to 80% – and even to 90% in the next 18 to 24 months, it is companies that align AI with the success of their personnel that will lead their industries.